The Simpsons: The Simpsons Ride

-In 2007, it was officially announced that The Simpsons Ride, a simulator ride, would be implemented into the Universal Studios Orlando and Universal Studios Hollywood.
+In 2007, it was officially announced that The Simpsons Ride, a simulator ride, would be installed at the Universal Studios Orlando and Universal Studios Hollywood.
 It officially opened May 15, 2008, in Florida and May 19, 2008, in Hollywood.
-In the ride, patrons are introduced to a cartoon theme park called Krustyland built by Krusty the Clown.
-However, Sideshow Bob is loose from prison to get revenge on Krusty and the Simpson family.
-It features more than 24 regular characters from The Simpsons and features the voices of the regular cast members, as well as Pamela Hayden, Russi Taylor and Kelsey Grammer.
-Harry Shearer did not participate in the ride, so none of his characters have vocal parts.
-The ride also features clips from the show in the waiting line.

 Video games

 Numerous video games based on the show have been produced.
 Some of the early games include Konami's arcade game The Simpsons (1991) and Acclaim Entertainment's The Simpsons: Bart vs. the Space Mutants (1991).
 More modern games include The Simpsons: Road Rage (2001), The Simpsons: Hit & Run (2003) and The Simpsons Game (2007).
-Electronic Arts, which produced The Simpsons Game, has owned the exclusive rights to create video games based on the show since 2005.
+Electronic Arts, which produced The Simpsons Game, secured the exclusive rights to create video games based on the show in 2005.
 In 2010, they released a game called The Simpsons Arcade for iOS.
 Another EA-produced mobile game, Tapped Out, was released in 2012 for iOS users, then in 2013 for Android and Kindle users.
-Two Simpsons pinball machines have been produced: one that was available briefly after the first season, and another in 2007, both out of production.
+Licensed Simpsons pinball adaptations include Data East's The Simpsons (1990) and Stern Pinball's The Simpsons Pinball Party (2003).